Out of This Furnace: Reissue

 Long out of print, the novel was rediscovered in the 1970s by David P. Demarest, a professor of English at Carnegie Mellon University, who convinced director Frederick A. Hetzel at the University of Pittsburgh Press to reissue it in 1976.
 The book quickly became a regional bestseller.
 By the 1980s, however, it found an even larger readership on American college campuses.
 Out of This Furnace is regularly used as required reading in universities to introduce students to the history of immigration, industrialization, and the rise of trade unionism, as well as to the genre of the American working class novel.

 Adaptations

+Out of This Furnace was first adapted as a three-part play by Julia Royall and Wilson Hutton for the Pittsburgh theatre company Iron Clad Agreement in 1977.
+The well-received production toured act by act to union halls in the mill towns where the novel was set: Braddock, Homestead, Donora, and Aliquippa.

-The novel was adapted into a play by Andy Wolk, and Pittsburgh theatre company Iron Clad Agreement mounted a well-received production of it in 1977.
-Unseam'd Shakespeare Company mounted successful productions of the play in 2008 (as part of Pittsburgh's 250th anniversary) and 2011.
+The Iron Clad Agreement subsequently commissioned Andy Wolk to create a play in one part for more traditional theatre settings, which debuted in 1978.
+Unseam'd Shakespeare Company mounted successful revivals of this play in 2008 (as part of Pittsburgh's 250th anniversary) and 2011.